ericbmerritt/blog/_posts/2012-11-15-team-development-with-github.md

 The Canonical Repository is the repository we deliver code from, it serves as the central reference point, the tip of development for the project.
-Being the point of global collaboration it is sacrosanct.
-No one pushes Work In Progress (WIP) code to this repository and no single person owns it.
+Being the point of global collaboration, it is sacrosanct.
+No one pushes Work In Progress (WIP) code to this repository, and no single person owns it.
 It exists to hold the history of the project that is that is currently under development and be the point of coordination for accepted code in the team.

-There is a bit of a mind hack going on here that I encourage you keep intact.
+There is a bit of a mind hack going on here that I encourage you to keep intact.
 That is the 'sacredness' of canonical.
 It should never become something that a Developer pushes too as part of his daily workflow.
 It should always carry the sense that things that go into it are important.
-In my experience this vastly reduces the screw-ups, bugs, bad pushes etc that can be so painful to a team.
+In my experience, this vastly reduces the screw-ups, bugs, bad pushes, etc. that can be so painful to a team.
 It also helps encourage both the Developer and the code reviewer to take their job seriously without forcing a lot of process onto them.
 That lack of strict painful process is what makes this approach so powerful.